 Why Worry About Invasive Plants?

 Kudzu is just one of many examples of an invasive species gone wild.
 The National Agricultural Library lists almost 50 invasive plants currently growing in our country that don’t belong here.
 And that doesn’t include aquatic plants.
 Add in another 60 or 70 invasive animal species and the estimated damage from invasive species worldwide totals more than $1.4 trillion.
-The wonderful Red Fire Ant is on that list and I can honestly say that I would pay someone good money to remove that vile creature from my yard!
+The wonderful Red Fire Ant is on that list and I can honestly say that I would pay someone good money to remove that vile creature from my yard (check out my post about how to get rid of ants without killing them if you struggle with ants!)!
 And the Asian Carp is doing massive amounts of damage to the Great Lakes.

 Which plants are the most invasive species here in the US?
 Here are a few (of which at least 3 are currently in my yard)